-- (1) The group has an institutional sponsor. - (2) The use will not interfere with any existing or planned University program. - (3) The nature of the event is clearly consistent with University purposes. - (4) The need for the facility will be for a short duration or will have a minor impact on the facility or the general campus. - (5) The general public will not be invited. - (6) The use is clearly consistent with the policies on the extracurricular use of University facilities by non-university groups.
+- (1) The group has an institutional sponsor. - (2) 2)-The use will not interfere with any existing or planned University program. - (3) 3)-The nature of the event is clearly consistent with University purposes. - (4) 4)-The need for the facility will be for a short duration or will have a minor impact on the facility or the general campus. - (5) 5)-The general public will not be invited. - (6) 6)-The use is clearly consistent with the policies on the extracurricular use of University facilities by non-university groups.

-Requests for the related use of campus facilities by non-university groups need the approval of the office responsible for managing the facility.
+Requests for the related use of campus facilities by non-university groups need the approval of the Director of Conference Services and the Business Office Managerthe office responsible for managing the facility.